The Classicist: Dealing with Chaos

 We

-And we produce five times as much natural gas, I think three times as much oil for a population. that is about one-fifth the size of China.
+And we produce five times as much natural gas, I think three times as much oil for a population that is about one-fifth the size of China.

 If you look at ratings of education, the top 20 universities in the world, usually, whether it's from Japan or Britain or from the EU, I know everybody's a little bit chauvinistic, but you will see Americans, usually it's Caltech, MIT,

-and others there, not to mention the undergraduate system.
-There is not a single Chinese university in those ratings.
+Sometimes they have Duke and others there, not to mention the undergraduate system.
+There's not a single Chinese university in those ratings.

 And then when you look at food production, there's a lot of different metrics there, export value, tonnage, particular crops, but we're roughly analogous.